sdpython/mlprodict/_doc/sphinxdoc/source/onnx_python.rst

     build_table()

-Full results are available at :ref:`l-onnx-bench-CPU`.
+Full results are available at :ref:`l-onnx-bench-python`.